Burning of the Jaffna Public Library

-The burning of the Jaffna Public Library (யாழ் பொது நூலகம் எரிப்பு; යාපනය මහජන පුස්තකාලය ගිනිබත් කිරීම) by an organized mob of Sinhalese individuals took place on the night of 31 May 1981.
+The Jaffna Public Library was burned by an organized mob of Sinhalese police and army on the night of 31 May 1981, on the orders of members of the ruling UNP party.
 The library's burning was one of the most violent examples of ethnically motivated biblioclasm of the 20th century.
 At the time of its destruction, the library was one of the biggest in Asia, containing over 97,000 books and manuscripts.
-The Sri Lankan Government rebuilt the burnt library and restarted its collection.

 Background

 The library was built in many stages starting from 1933, from a modest beginning as a private collection of philanthropist and linguist scholar K. M. Chellappah.
 Soon, with the help of primarily local citizens, it became a full-fledged library.
 The library also became a repository of archival material written in palm leaf manuscripts, original copies of regionally important historic documents in the contested political history of Sri Lanka and newspapers that were published hundreds of years ago in the Jaffna peninsula.
 It thus became a place of historic and symbolic importance to all Sri Lankans.

 Eventually, the first major wing of the library was opened in 1959 by then Jaffna mayor Alfred Duraiappah.
 The architect of the Indo-Saracenic style building was S. Narasimhan from Madras, India.
 Prominent Indian librarian S.R.
 Ranganathan served as an advisor to ensure that the library was built to international standards.
 The library became the pride of the local people as even researchers from India and other countries began to use it for their research purposes.